klovaaxel/schedule-react/README.md

 ### `npm run deploy`

-Deploys the app (AS IT IS LOCALLY) to GitHub Pages.
+Deploys the app _as it exists locally_ to GitHub Pages.
 Builds and build history can be found in the gh-pages branch

+#### `npm run deploy -- -m "Commit message"`

+To include/customize the commit message on the gh-pages branch

 Open [https://www.klovaaxel.github.io/schedule-react/
 ](https://www.klovaaxel.github.io/schedule-react/) to view it in the browser.

-`npm run deploy -- -m "Commit message"`

 ### `npm test`